linkerd/linkerd-examples/ecs/README.md

 ## Initial Setup

 First, launch a cluster of EC2 instances orchestrated by ECS.
-You can use a CloudFormation template to create a VPC, security group, an autoscaling group for launching EC2 instances configured to connect to ECS.
+You can use a CloudFormation template to create a VPC, security group, and autoscaling group for launching EC2 instances configured to connect to ECS.
 You can download or clone the [linkerd-examples repo](https://github.com/linkerd/linkerd-examples/tree/master/ecs) to get the template.